aniketjadhav1433/chai-aur-code/README.md

-# this is all practical practice by code aur code
+# this is all practical practice by chai aur code